The Color of Autism Foundation Programs

 Social skills groups help children learn, develop, and practice how to communicate develop new friendships, acquire problem-solving skills, gain control over their emotions, and pay attention to others in 1:1 and group settings.
 Social skills play a role in building relationships and increasing independence across all learners.
 The primary objective is to help learners increase function according to the expected behavior from their age group.

 Our group will meet 1x a week starting in April 2021.
-Prior to group’s start you will be required to complete a readiness assessment.
+Prior to group’s start, you will be required to complete a readiness assessment.
 Please click the sign up button to complete the form.
+Currently Virtual

 Social Justice Training and Advocacy